microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 We have an example [vscode-course-sample GitHub repo](https://github.com/microsoft/vscode-course-sample) with a Python dev container and two Python intro assignments.
 Let's open it in VS Code.

-You can select the Remote indicator in the bottom left, or use the Command Palette, to bring up the Remote-Containers commands.
+You can select the Remote indicator in the bottom left, or use the Command Palette, to bring up the Dev Containers commands.

 Let's call **Clone Repository in Container Volume...**